-If replacing a condensing unit or air handler, the system must be manufacturer approved and Air Conditioning, Heating and Refrigeration Institute (AHRI) matched.
-NOTE: Installation of unmatched systems is strongly discouraged.
+If replacing a condensing unit or air handler, the system must be manufacturer approved and Air Conditioning.
+Heating and Refrigeration Institute (AHRI) matched.
+NOTE: Installation of unmatched systems is not allowed.

 Outdoor units are approved for operation above 55°F in cooling mode.
-Operation below 55°F requires the use of an approved low ambient kit.
+Operation below 55°F in cooling mode requires the use of an approved low ambient kit.